xennygrimmato/ppx_show/README.md

 Limitations
 -----------

+- only works with OCaml 4.03
-To use in code that requires `-rectypes`, you need to pass `-rectypes` to the ppx rewriter as well.
+- to use in code that requires `-rectypes`, you need to pass `-rectypes` to the ppx rewriter as well